bsurai/meilisearch-distinct-documents/README.md

 Dataset was automaticaly generated.
 It presents `969` unique product items.
 Each product item has `3` variations (size: 75ml, 150ml, 1000ml).
 Therefore total count of documents is `969 products * 3 sizes = 2907 documents`.

-JSON-file with full dataset you can see [here](src/data/dataset/dataset.json)
+You can see [JSON-file](src/data/dataset/dataset.json) with full dataset.
 <br/><br/>

 ### Configs